MEET THE TEAM

 Investigating innovative targeted therapeutic strategies for difficult to treat cancers and the underlying biology driving sensitivity.
 Research currently focused on targeted therapies for the pediatric cancer, neuroblastoma.

-Konstantinos V. Floros, Ph.D. – Assistant Professor
+Konstantinos Floros, Ph.D. – Assistant Professor

-- B.S. in Chemistry, University of Greece,
+- B.S. in Chemistry, University of Athens, Greece

 Ronald Hill – Ph.D. student